btrekkie/reductions/README.md

 change `mario.MarioProblem` in the last command to `zelda.ZeldaProblem`, `pokemon.PokemonProblem`, or `push1.Push1Problem` respectively.

-Pok&eacute;mon problems feature strong trainers, which always defeat the player, and weak trainers, which never defeat the player.
+Pok&eacute;mon problems feature strong trainers, who always defeat the player, and weak trainers, who never defeat the player.
 The sight lines of the strong trainers are show in blue, and the sight lines of the weak trainers are shown in red.